Track and Trace for Governments

 However, the most profound effect can be achieved when traceability implementation is driven by the government.
 In this scenario, the state mandates all market participants to adopt product labelling.
 This legal requirement extends beyond a specific manufacturer or product.
 It encompasses all products in the market.

 Products lacking the code are deemed illegal.
-Any attempts to sell illicit goods are reported to the centralised system and immediate action can be taken.
-This approach proves highly effective in curbing the grey market, with experts estimating reductions of up to 5%.
+Any attempts to sell illicit goods are reported to the centralized system and immediate action can be taken.
+This approach proves highly effective in curbing the gray market, with experts estimating reductions of up to 5%.

 Track and Trace for Governments Is a Win-Win for All Stakeholders